lix-project/lix/doc/manual/src/glossary.md

   The location in the file system where store objects live.
 Typically `/nix/store`.

-  From   the  perspective   of   the  location   where  Nix   is invoked, the  Nix store can be  referred to as a "_local_" or a "_remote_" one:
+  From   the  perspective   of   the  location   where  Lix   is invoked, the  Nix store can be  referred to as a "_local_" or a "_remote_" one:

-  + A [local store]{#gloss-local-store} exists on the filesystem of the machine where Nix is  invoked.
+  + A [local store]{#gloss-local-store} exists on the filesystem of the machine where Lix is  invoked.
 You can use other local stores  by passing  the `--store` flag  to the `nix` command.
 Local stores can be used for building derivations.